FluxML/Flux.jl/docs/src/models/overview.md

 ## Iteratively Train the Model

+In the previous section, we made a single call to `train!` which iterates over the data we passed in just once.
+An *epoch* refers to one pass over the dataset.
+Typically, we will run the training for multiple epochs to drive the loss down even further.
 Let's run it a few more times:

 ```julia>
 julia> for epoch in 1:200